Display PostScript

-Display PostScript (or DPS) is a 2D graphics engine system for computers which uses the PostScript (PS) imaging model and language (originally developed for computer printing) to generate on-screen graphics.
-To the basic PS system, DPS adds a number of features intended to ease working with bitmapped displays and improve performance of some common tasks.
+Display PostScript (or DPS) is a 2D graphics engine system for computers that uses the PostScript (PS) imaging model and language to generate on-screen graphics.
+PS was originally developed for computer printing, to which DPS adds a number of features intended to ease working with bitmapped displays and improve performance of some common tasks.

 Early versions of PostScript display systems were developed at Adobe Systems.
 During development of the NeXT computers, NeXT and Adobe collaborated to produce the official DPS system, which was released in 1987.
 NeXT used DPS throughout its history, while versions from Adobe were popular on Unix workstations for a time during the 1980s and 1990s.

 Design

-In order to support interactive, on-screen use with reasonable performance, changes were needed: